Charles Sumner: Historical interpretations

-Mr. Sumner's position is exceptional in its honor....
+Mr. Sumner's position is exceptional in its honor. ...
 In Congress, he did not rush into party position.
 He sat long silent and studious.
 His friends, I remember, were told that they would find Sumner a man of the world like the rest; "it is quite impossible to be at Washington and not bend; he will bend as the rest have done."
 Well, he did not bend.
-He took his position and kept it....
-I think I may borrow the language which Bishop Burnet applied to Sir Isaac Newton, and say that Charles Sumner "has the whitest soul I ever knew."...
+He took his position and kept it. ...
+I think I may borrow the language which Bishop Burnet applied to Sir Isaac Newton, and say that Charles Sumner "has the whitest soul I ever knew." ...
 Let him hear that every man of worth in New England loves his virtues.

 In popular culture

-In the 2012 film Lincoln, Sumner is portrayed by actor John Hutton.

-In the 2013 film Saving Lincoln, Sumner was portrayed by Creed Bratton.
+In the controversial 1915 film The Birth of a Nation Sumner was played by Sam De Grasse, though the role was minor and uncredited.
+In the 2012 film Lincoln, he was portrayed by actor John Hutton.
+He was played by Creed Bratton in the 2013 film Saving Lincoln.